 - Moodle Access: Many graduate courses utilize Moodle to facilitate class discussions and assignments.
 For assistance with this system, please access the Student Quick Start Guide (in-network access only).

 - Publications/Information (Office of Graduate Studies, 340-D, College Street in "The Courts"): The current graduate catalog, newsletter, handouts, and Hornet (student handbook) are available here.
 Staff members will provide additional information and answer questions.

-- Registration (4th floor, Hall Campus Center): After consulting with your advisor, admitted students can register for classes by submitting their course preferences via email to email@example.com or by submitting a drop/add form to the Registrar's Office on the 4th floor of Hall Campus Center.
+- Registration (4th floor, Hall Campus Center): After consulting with your advisor, admitted students can register for classes by using the add/drop feature on MyLC.
+If this does not work, then please email course preferences to email@example.com or submit a drop/add form to the Registrar's Office on the 4th floor of Hall Campus Center.

 - Student Advising: Students are provided contact information for their advisor in their acceptance letter and should make appropriate arrangements with their advisor to discuss their program and schedule.

 - Wilmer Writing Center (Hopwood Hall, Room 4): Students, staff, and faculty are provided with opportunities to improve their writing skills through a broad range of tutorial services at this writing center.
 All students, regardless of major, can receive assistance in writing papers for all courses.

 Contact the Office of Graduate Studies at 434.544.8383 or firstname.lastname@example.org with any additional questions.